CatoRaymond-FS/CivVerse/Vere - Character Profile.md

 Vere may be a soft thread tying the stories of [[Unira]] and [[Caelus]] together

-Her knowledge of distant people, especially [[Jess – Character Profile|Jess]], suggests access to long-range perception or prophecy
+Her knowledge of distant people, especially Jess suggests access to long-range perception or prophecy

 Could serve as a mysterious guide, warning, or wildcard as the CivVerse begins to unravel deeper layers of reality